RudyMartin/esp32/README.md

 ---

-For inquiries about the upcoming book reach out to [Rudy Martin](https://nextshiftconsulting.com/)

-Here’s a clean, structured **`README.md`** file in Markdown format for your GitHub repo:

 # 🤖 Tips, Tricks, and Traps for ESP32 AI Agent Systems

 **Build Smarter Devices with the MCP Loop and FSM Design**

 This repository supports the book _Tips, Tricks, and Traps for ESP32 AI Agent Systems_.
 It provides hands-on code examples, lab walkthroughs, and system schematics for designing intelligent embedded systems using the ESP32.

+For inquiries about the upcoming book reach out to [Rudy Martin](https://nextshiftconsulting.com/)

 ---
 ## 📚 Reference